Jessewcs/Project/README.md

 Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)

 ## Testing
 To ensure the robustness of my Inventory Manager Application, I conducted extensive manuel testing through the terminal.
-I ran the application and meticulously tested for a wide range of numerous edge cases and unexpected user inputs.
-My approach to coding this application was defensively oriented, focusing on thorough error handling to maintain the application's reliability under any sort of conditions the user may throw at it.
+I ran the application and intentionally attempted to break the program, testing with a wide range of numerous edge cases and unexpected user inputs.
+My approach to coding this application was defensively oriented, focusing on thorough error handling to maintain the application's reliability under any sort of inputs the user may throw at it.
 I have documented the outputs of my thorough testing via text vile with this submission.
 By simulating a multitude of user interactions, I am confident that the application's functionality guarantees a smooth user experience.

 ## Missing Features / What's Next